dPhish/Documentation/modules/platform/stores.md

     - Additionally, these templates can serve in `post-campaign service` as `send email` action, triggered after meeting specific `conditions` (e.g., `link_opened`, `credentials_saved`).

-    - **How to synchronize Pages**: Click `Sync All Templates` button.
+    - **How to synchronize Templates**: Click `Sync All Templates` button.
 This will import all the templates from the store into the tenant without affecting the existing templates.

     ![Platform-Phish stores sync templates button!](../../assets/platform/stores/sync_templates_button.png "Platform-Phish stores sync templates button")